EHCP Annual Review: A Teacher's Complete Guide

 Alongside the numerical scores, prepare written commentary.
 Describe specific examples of progress.
 "She now puts her hand up to answer questions in science, which she would not do in September" carries more weight than a score of 3 for participation.
 Include data where you have it: reading ages, spelling ages, standardised test scores, or the number of behavioural incidents compared to the previous term.

 The annual review is not a meeting about the child.
 It is a meeting with the child and their family.
 The SEND Code of Practice is clear: person-centred approaches must run through the entire review process.
-This means gathering the pupil's views and the family's views before the meeting, presenting them during it, and reflecting them in the outcomes.
+This means gathering the learner's views and the family's views before the meeting, presenting them during it, and reflecting them in the outcomes.

 Many schools use a structured parental views form sent home four weeks before the meeting.
 This form typically covers eight areas, designed to capture both factual updates and the parent's perspective on what matters most.
 The table below shows the standard questions and what each one is trying to surface.